ABizoman/DPLL_SAT-Solver/README.md

 # DPLL SAT Solver
 14/04/2025

 This is a lightweight Python implementation of the DPLL Boolean satisfiability algorithm using an occurrence list.
-You can use this sat solver on [this website].
+You can use this sat solver on [this website](https://abizoman.github.io/DPLL_SAT-Solver/WebPage/index.html).

 # Table of Contents
 - [Introduction](#introduction)